 A snapshot pattern is an object diagram.
+An object diagram, for example figure 3, consists of objects (boxes), type labels (names after the colon), optional object identifiers (before the colon), optional slots (name/value pairs in the lower compartment of an object), and links (lines between objects).
 The object diagram must be consistent in terms of object and link types with an associated information model.
 A snapshot pattern that conforms to the rules of object diagrams is ground (meaning it contains no variables).
 A ground snapshot pattern can be used to describe a particular system state because the information model mapping can be used to transform it to implementation data.
 This is useful when creating test cases since a ground snapshot is an implementation independent description of the starting point for a test scenario.

 For example figure 3 is a ground snapshot describing a sales system with two customers one of whom has an account.
-Notice that the snapshot labels one of the objects
+Notice that the snapshot labels one of the objects wroot>.
+In general, each snapshot must have at least one root object.
+Where the root object might be ambiguous, the wroot> label can be used.